 Celestes are created by using two sounds, one tuned slightly sharp or flat of the other, creating a warm, undulating, "celestial" effect.
-Drawing the Viola Celeste II (8') in the Swell Division or the Flute Celeste II (8') in the Great division will both create beautiful celeste sounds.
+The Flute Celeste II (8') in the Great division or the combination of the Viola 8' and Viola Celeste 8' in the Swell Division will both create beautiful celeste sounds.